banana-galaxy/square_agario/README.md

 ### enjoy!
 just run the new_client.py file.
 The game is a work in progress so I'll be adding changes to it every once in a while.

-The game will freeze if your square gets really close to the window size.
+The game will freeze if your square gets really close to the map size.
 It's "normal" as in that's exactly how it's intended to be because I have not finished that part completely yet so the game doesn't freeze.
 Basically it's a known bug, and will be fixed.

 This is also my first time working with github so I'm still trying to figure it all out.